July 30, 2019

-Today, Runecast Solutions Ltd. is headquartered in London, UK, with several offices worldwide, and is a leading provider of patent-pending, actionable predictive analytics for VMware vSphere, vSAN, NSX and Horizon performance management.
+Today, Runecast Solutions Ltd. is headquartered in London, UK, with several offices worldwide, and is a leading provider of patented, actionable predictive analytics for VMware vSphere, vSAN, NSX and Horizon performance management.
 Its award-winning Runecast Analyzer software, regularly lauded by industry experts, provides real-time, continuous VMware support intelligence for companies of all sizes.
 IDG Connect named Runecast one of “20 Red-Hot, Pre-IPO Companies to Watch in the 2019 B2B Tech” space.

 In this case, the IBM policy of openness about a discovered vulnerability led to the development of an innovative technology to give VMware admins an almost omniscient view that they didn’t previously realize that they had been missing.

 From a review in Virtualizationhowto.com: "Runecast is just one of those products that once you see it, you have to have it for your VMware vSphere environment.
 You then ask yourself, why have I not been running this all along?" –Brandon Lee